AiMiDi/C4D_DocTab/README.md

 Document tag plugin for C4D R20 and above.
 (R20-S24)

-The current version can only be right-aligned, and future versions may be updated.

 ## usage

 Click `+` to create a new project, click `R` to open the historical project;